All News Blog Videos

 Woodcock Notary explains the difference between an oath and an affirmation.

-Estimated reading time: 3 minutes
+Estimated reading time: 4 minutes

-The definition of oath in a dictionary
+The definition of oaths and affirmations in a dictionary.

 If you are attending your British citizenship ceremony, you will be asked to take either an oath or an affirmation of your allegiance to the Monarch and the United Kingdom.